andrewstarritt/ace/README.md

 The following special commands have been added to ACE.

 %B : Backup     - save current content of the edit session to the to/target file.<br>
+D  : SmartDelimiter - set the smart string quote character.<br>
 %E : Exchange   - swap last search for text and last inserted text strings.<br>
 %I : Intermediate - save current content of the edit session to a temporary file.<br>
 %L : LimitSet   - re-define the of number of lines searched for text.<br>
 %N : Numbers    - toggle on/off line number inclusion with P/P-.<br>
 %P : Prompt     - toggle off/on the '>' command prompt<br>
 %R : RepeatSet  - re-define the of number repeats associated with '\*' or '0'.<br>
-%S : SetMark    - Modify the cursor character - default is ^.<br>
+%S : SetCursorMark  - modify the cursor character - default is ^.<br>
 %T : TerminalMaxSet - set max output length used by the P/P- commands.<br>
 %V : View       - display macro values, last search/insert/file strings. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;